RekSmru/Epic-Library-Book-Management/README.md

   * Welcome message
   * Browse books by **Genre**
   * View **Popular Books** with ratings
-  * Horizontal scroll for genres and popular books

 * **Browse Books Page**

   * Search books by **Title or Author**
   * Filter books by **Genre**
-  * Display books with image, title, author, and rating

 * **Book Details Page**